ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Example

-`VRTK/Examples/042_CameraRig_MoveInPlace` shows how the user can move and traverse colliders.
+`VRTK/Examples/042_CameraRig_MoveInPlace` demonstrates how the user can move and traverse colliders by either swinging the controllers in a walking fashion or by running on the spot utilisng the head bob for movement.

 ---